dabda/js2ds/README.md

 # js2ds
-js2ds is a django app that creates JSON files and the associated file adn directory structure based on the underlying JSON schemes.
+js2ds is a django app that creates JSON files and the associated file and directory structure based on the underlying JSON schemes.

 `requirements.txt` includes:
 ```